-After finishing the network settings configuration, please click the Save & Apply button to save all changes that have been made.
+After finishing the network settings (or IPv4 settings) configuration, please click the Save & Apply button to save all changes that have been made.
 Finally, the web browser will be redirected to the Overview page as shown in Figure 4.13.
 If you would like to discard any setting, please click the Cancel button.